bitceptron/rust-bitcoin-tutorials/README.md

 To run:

- 0- You need a working Rust installation on your system. to do that, head to https://www.rust-lang.org/tools/install
+ 0- You need a working Rust installation on your system.
+To do that, head to https://www.rust-lang.org/tools/install

  1- Change the following constants in pertinent bins e.g. taproot_tx/main.rs: